 Name and password guidelines

-When choosing usernames and passwords for users and groups you add to your Google for Work account, consider the following:
+When choosing usernames and passwords for users and groups you add to your Google Cloud account, consider the following:

 - Usernames can contain letters (a-z), numbers (0-9), dashes (-), underscores (_), apostrophes ('), and periods (.).